BogdanTheGeek/libccam/README.md

 Use `Ctrl+C` to quit.

+Run `make show` to generate the gcode and display it with [`cginc`](https://github.com/BogdanTheGeek/cginc).
+Requires `cginc` to be installed!

-Install [CAMotics](https://camotics.org/) and open `out.nc` as a new project in order to simulate your gcode.
+Or for a more advanced visualisation, install [CAMotics](https://camotics.org/) and open `out.nc` as a new project in order to simulate your gcode.
 Pressing the refresh icon will reload the gcode file.